agoncal/agoncal-sample-javaee/04-JBossUtil/README.md

-# Sample - Java EE - Monster Component
+# Sample - Java EE - JBoss Util

 ## Purpose of this sample

-The purpose of this sample is to show that you can add as many Java EE annotations as you want ;o)
+The purpose of this sample is to show how you can use the JBoss administration API via REST.
+This helps in enabling or disabiling integration tests depending if JBoss is up and running or not.

 [Read more on my blog](http://antoniogoncalves.org/2013/07/03/monster-component-in-java-ee-7/)